hyundai-robotics/doc-hi6-sdk/book.md

 <br>

 ## 1.6.4 Running a Plugin on the Virtual Teaching Pendant
-1. [Refer to the HRBook manual](../2-example-helloworld/README.md) to develop the hello-world plugin.
+1. Create a hello-world example plugin and inject it into HRSpace's Virtual Teaching Pendant.
+This process was carried out with reference to the [HRBook manual](../2-example-helloworld/README.md).
    ```text
    hello_world
     ├── cmds.json